|History of Mobility Scooters|

 I am a member of the Invalids carriage register in the UK.

-The first "mobility Scooter" manfactured and sold in New Zealand.
+The first Benefis Travel Aid "mobility Scooter" was manfactured and sold in Christchurch New Zealand.
 1979

 Benefis Traveller - 12 volt Click on any picture to enlarge